kstojanovski/software-design-pattern/creational-patterns.md

 * http://www.blackwasp.co.uk/Builder.aspx
 ### Notes
 * This pattern should be used when the ***object has many properties***, also when ***not all properties need to be initialized at object creation***.
 * Creational pattern where the properties can be add and concatinated on the builder object and as last method the creational "build" is invoked.
-New object with the wished type is returned.<br><br>
+New object with the wished type is returned.
-* Example for this kind of usage is the StringBuilder.<br>
+* Example for this kind of usage is the StringBuilder.

 ## Prototype